Best Bait to Use for Catching Mice in a Nutshell:

 It isn’t necessary to use a lot of bait, and it is probably a good idea to use just a small amount.
+Use a teaspoon (5 g) or so.
 The idea is not to feed the mouse, but to entice it into the trap.
 For this reason you will need enough bait to produce a strong smell that the mouse can easily detect, without having too much bait.

-With electronic traps and humane trap and release types, always place the bait as far into the trap as possible, right up to the far end.
-These type of traps depend on the mouse entering the trap far enough to complete an electric circuit, in the case of electronic traps, and triggering a mechanism that will close the door and prevent escape, in the case of humane traps.
+With electronic mouse traps and humane traps, always place the bait as far into the trap as possible, right up to the far end.
+These type of traps depend on the mouse entering the trap far enough to complete an electric circuit, in the case of electronic traps, and triggering a mechanism that will close the door and prevent escape, in the case of humane mouse traps.

 If you have a serious infestation of mice, you will not be able to keep up with demand for the bait, so this will not be a problem.
 However, if you only have the occasional mouse problem, the bait may be left in the trap for several days without any mouse trying to eat it.

 This could also mean you have positioned the trap in the wrong place.
 It needs to be placed where you detect the most mouse activity.
 However, if the mice are not taking the bait, and the trap is positioned right, you will need to change the bait regularly.

 Mice are attracted to strong smelling fresh food, so keep the bait fresh.
 In hot weather that might mean changing it more regularly than in colder weather.
 In any case, don’t leave bait that is not seeing any mouse activity for so long that it becomes stale.
 Check your traps on a regular daily basis.